-By separating the sign-in and registration process it makes it easier for users to start using the app.
+Using a SSO (Single Sign-On) approach during the registration process it makes it easier for users to start using the app.
 It also removes clutter and unwanted UI elements from the screen at the same time leveraging platforms such as Facebook, Google or Twitter reduces the amount of registration information users have to provide.

 Receive promotional information based on your spending preferences (accessible via the more tab).
 See what you can spend your Travel Reward points with the ability to browse, search or view categories to find what you’re looking for.

 Clear user feedback

-User feedback is given to ensure the user is made aware something has worked, or the steps they need to take to correct an issue.
+User feedback is given to ensure users are aware something has worked, or the steps they need to take to correct an issue.
 Gamification combined with simple animation help to create a more immersive and fun user experience.